To Catch a Predator: Investigation by 20/20

 On September 7, 2007, the ABC newsmagazine 20/20 aired an investigative report into the To Catch a Predator series by ABC News investigative reporter Brian Ross.
-The report critiqued certain aspects of the specials, and also investigated the controversy over the suicide of prosecutor Louis Conradt, Jr. In the report, two former police detectives with the Murphy, Texas Police Department, Sam Love and Walter Weiss, claimed that the decision to arrest Conradt at his home was made by Chris Hansen, a charge NBC denied.
+The report critiqued certain aspects of the specials and also investigated the controversy over the suicide of prosecutor Bill Conradt.
+In the report, two former police detectives with the Murphy, Texas, Police Department, Sam Love and Walter Weiss, claimed that the decision to arrest Conradt at his home was made by Chris Hansen, a charge NBC denied.
 Love and Weiss claimed that the NBC News crew had every intention to confront Conradt, and the attorney for Conradt's family charged that Dateline chose to stop at nothing to get Conradt.
 Love and Weiss also claimed that Conradt's death was shrugged off by many in Murphy's police force, and the two of them left the department in disgust.

 Neither NBC News nor Perverted-Justice cooperated with Ross's report.
 NBC News accused ABC News of using the 20/20 report as a hit piece on the rival newsmagazine Dateline NBC.
 NBC News president Steve Capus told USA Today, "I chalk this up to the usual network silly competitiveness, in a territory of a much more serious handling.
 The competitive wars [for ratings] right now are at a very high level...That's fueling this."
 The allegations were denied by Ross, who was formerly a reporter for NBC News.

-Cancellation and lawsuit

-The show was cancelled in 2008.
-In an interview with Time magazine, Hansen stated that the show had simply run its course.
-The original episodes of To Catch a Predator continue to air occasionally on MSNBC.
+Lawsuit

 In late 2007, Conradt's sister, Patricia Conradt, subsequently sued NBC Universal, saying that the police had raided Conradt's house at the behest of NBC.
-In January 2008, federal judge Denny Chin dismissed most of Patricia Conradt's claims, but found that she had a reasonable chance of proving that NBC had pressed police into engaging in unreasonable and unnecessary tactics solely for entertainment value, thus creating "a substantial risk of suicide or other harm."
+In January 2008, federal judge Denny Chin dismissed most of Patricia Conradt's claims, but found that she had a reasonable chance of proving that NBC had pressed police into engaging in unreasonable and unnecessary tactics solely for entertainment value, thus creating "a substantial risk of suicide or other harm".
 He also found that Conradt could prove that police disregarded their duty to prevent Conradt from killing himself and that NBC's actions amounted to "conduct so outrageous and extreme that no civilized society should tolerate it".
 NBC and Patricia Conradt reached an undisclosed settlement that June.

+Episodes

+This is an episode guide for the television airings of the respective investigations.